rabidaudio/gameboy-synth/README.md

 ## License

-This project [contains code](Source/Gb_Snd_Emu-0.1.4) from [Gb_Snd_Emu](http://blargg.8bitalley.com/libs/audio.html#Gb_Snd_Emu) which is copyright Shay Green.
-This code is licenced under LGPL.
+This project [contains code](Source/Gb_Snd_Emu-0.1.4) from [Gb_Snd_Emu](http://blargg.8bitalley.com/libs/audio.html#Gb_Snd_Emu) which is copyright Shay Green and licenced under LGPL.
 It also [contains code](Source/midimanager) from [my separate polyphonic MIDI state machine](https://github.com/rabidaudio/midi-voicesteal) which is MIT licensed.
 The project is created using the [JUCE framework](https://juce.com/) under their GPLv3 license.
 Thus the remaining code of this project is GPLv3.